Anderson Design Group Interviews Smokies Life! – Anderson Design Group

 Laurel: “Quite a few!
 We converted an old Civilian Conservation Corps bathroom near Clingmans Dome into a visitor center.
 We also built and donated to the park the Oconaluftee Visitor Center, in 2011.
 Over the years we provided funding to construct many important park facilities including the Twin Creeks Science and Education Center and the Collections Preservation Center.
 Back in the 1970s, we built and donated to the park the Cades Cove Visitor Center.”

-Matt Drauszewski, North Carolina senior store manager, assists Spence Davis at the 2022 GSMA Members Weekend.
-The annual event rotates between locations in North Carolina and Tennessee and features educational sessions, keynote speakers, and opportunities for GSMA staff and members to socialize.
-Photo by Valerie Polk/GSMA.
+Matt Drauszewski, North Carolina senior store manager, assists Spence Davis at the 2022 Smokies Life Members Weekend.
+The annual event rotates between locations in North Carolina and Tennessee and features educational sessions, keynote speakers, and opportunities for Smokies Life staff and members to socialize.
+Photo by Valerie Polk/ Smokies Life.

 ADG: “I understand your group helps fund and manage research and preservation.
 What would be an example of such a project?
 And why are such projects in our national parks so important?”